Charlotte Wrongful Death Attorney | Fatal Accident Lawyer NC

 Who Can File a Wrongful Death Claim?

-Under California law, only certain family members can file a wrongful death lawsuit:
+Under North Carolina law, only certain family members can file a wrongful death lawsuit:

 Surviving Spouse or Domestic Partner